Updated: Jul 23

 You will often hear enamellists talk about enamel 'flux'.
 To clear up a common misconception, enamel flux is not connected to soldering flux in any way.
 Enamel flux is simply a clear enamel, often used underneath enamel colours to prevent them reacting to certain metals (e.g. often transparent reds are used over enamel flux on silver), or over the top of a finished enamel (finishing flux).
 Finishing flux softens at lower temperatures is sometimes used as a final layer over painted enamels.

 There are several companies making and selling enamels.
-At the moment my collection mostly consists of Soyer enamels from France and Ninomiya and Nihon Shippo enamels from Japan.
+At the moment my collection mostly consists of Soyer enamels from France and Ninomiya, Nihon Shippo and Hirosawa enamels from Japan.
 I buy most of them from Vitrum Signum in the UK, though my last batch of Japanese enamels came from America from Enamel Art Supply (I have since found a supplier in the Netherlands).

 There are several main techniques used in enamelling and many can be used together on the same piece to enhance each other.